 Perhaps nothing provokes more arguments during divorce than dividing real property.
-The family home quickly becomes an area of unnecessary contention.
+The family home quickly becomes an area of contention.
 When you have concerns about divorce and real estate in Georgia, contact the Fulton County law firm of Salata Law, in Alpharetta.
-Our attorneys can answer all your questions.

 If You Owned Property Before You Married

 Real property can be divided if it is part of the marital estate.
-Obviously, if you and your spouse purchased a home together, it is part of the estate.
-However, if you owned property before you married and your spouse helped to increase its value during the marriage, it will also be included in the estate.
-If your spouse did not contribute to its increase in value, it will be treated as separate property.
+If you and your spouse purchased a home together, it is part of the estate.
+Regarding property owned before marriage, if your spouse helped to increase its value during the marriage, it will also be included in the estate.
+However, if your spouse did not contribute to its increase in value, it will be treated as separate property.

 How Judges Make Property Division Decisions